 AR Practice Tests

-Our permit practice tests in learning mode has 25 random questions based on the handbook and real AR DMV tests.
+Our permit practice tests in learning mode have 25 random questions based on the handbook and real AR DMV tests.
 After each question, you have access to instant feedback with detailed explanations.

 How should you study?
 Well, your first step is to get the latest version of the Arkansas Driver’s Manual.
 When you’ve studied the handbook, you can use these practice tests to check your progress and level of readiness.